-As well as a one-time candidate for Parliament, he held the position of Regius Professor of Modern History at Oxford, where he tutored Arthur Evans.
+As well as a one-time candidate for Parliament, he held the position of Regius Professor of Modern History at Oxford, where he tutored Arthur Evans, an archaeologist who is most famous for unearthing the palace of Knossos on the Greek island of Crete.
 Later he and Evans would be activists in the Balkan uprising of Bosnia and Herzegovina (1874-1878) against the Ottoman Empire.

 The Last Lord of the Manor

-The hall was rebuilt and refurbished in 1852 by Captain George Crofts Williams - Llanrumney Hall's last Lord of the Manor.
-He was a prominent figure who was an alderman, several times Mayor of Cardiff and also Master of the Glamorgan Hunt.
+The Hall was rebuilt and refurbished in 1852 by Captain George Crofts Williams - Llanrumney Hall's last Lord of the Manor.
+He was a prominent figure who was an Alderman, was elected several times Mayor of Cardiff, and was also Master of the Glamorgan Hunt.

-His family lived at the hall until the development of the surrounding housing estate, when it was occupied by George Crofts Williams Great Nephew, Llewellyn Williams.
-Llewellyn amongst other activities was a Governor of Howells School in 1884, through his connection with the Charities of the Drapers' Company.
+His family lived at the Hall until the development of the surrounding housing estate, when it was occupied by George Crofts Williams great nephew, Llewellyn Williams.
+Llewellyn, among other activities, was a Governor of Howells School in 1884 through his connection with the Charities of the Drapers' Company.
 It became his main residence, including the time he was Sheriff of Monmouthshire in 1925.

 A Community Hub

 Llanrumney Hall was compulsorily purchased by the Local Authority in 1952 and became a public house in 1956.
 The hall fell into a state of severe disrepair and was desperately in need of significant redevelopment.